 • Research context

 • Proposed outcomes (indicating novel or screenplay length, number of poems in a collection, and the balance of creative and critical components)

 • Indicative Bibliography

 A sample of creative work (5,000 – 10,000 words of prose or 20 – 25 single-spaced pages of poetry) should accompany all applications and should be in the genre proposed for PhD study.
 Places on the PhD will be awarded on the basis of the quality of the creative sample submitted, the strength and originality of the proposal (including the critical component), and the availability of suitable supervisors.
-The Warwick Writing Programme will accept only those applicants for whom a supervisory team of two staff can be provided.
 Places will be offered in line with standard Department and University practice that suitably qualified academics normally act as primary supervisors for no more than a certain number of projects at any time.
 You can submit your application here:

 Sarah Moss is the director and admissions officer of the programme, to whom queries may be addressed.